miguelrodriguezp99/Gsap-Landings/README.md

 - **CSS**: Used for styling and layout of page elements.
 - **GSAP**: Implemented to add complex and high-performance animations to UI elements.

-## Getting Started

-To get started with this project, follow these steps:

-1. **Clone the repository:**